-The tower miraculously withstood the tumultuous tremors and subsequent tsunamis of the great earthquake on All Saints’ Day, the 1st of November, in 1755, although some damaged caused by Napoleon during the Peninsula War was hurriedly restored after his exile.
+The tower miraculously withstood the tumultuous tremors and subsequent tsunamis of the great earthquake on All Saints’ Day, the 1st of November, 1755, and although some damage was caused by Napoleon’s troops during the Peninsular War, it was hurriedly restored after his exile.

 Originally, the tower stood proud some way out towards the middle of the River Tagus, but land reclamation has brought the shoreline closer.
 Nevertheless, it has always been a heart-warming landmark for sailors returning to Lisbon‘s welcoming shores over the centuries.

-Built as a fortress by Francisco d’Arruda, brother of Diogo d’Arruda, its true beauty lies in the decoration of an exterior adorned with stone rope carvings and Moorish-style watchtowers.
+Built as a fortress during Portugal’s golden Age of Discovery by Francisco d’Arruda, brother of Diogo d’Arruda, its true beauty lies in the decoration of an exterior adorned with stone rope carvings and Moorish-style watchtowers.